Background on eTRS

 You may qualify for tourist refund if the following conditions are satisfied:

 - Spend at least SGD100 (including GST).
-You may accumulate up to 3 same-day invoices/receipts from retailers bearing the same GST registration number to meet this minimum purchase amount;
+You may accumulate up to 3 same-day invoices/receipts from retailers bearing the same GST registration number and shop name to meet this minimum purchase amount;

 - Depart with the goods within 2 months from the date of purchase either via:

-- Claim the refund from the approved central refund counter operator within 2 months from the date of approval of the application; and
+- Claim the refund from the approved central refund counter operator within 2 months from the date of approval of the application.

 Goods that Qualify for GST Refund